Nasha (film): Plot

 A few days later, Anita gets a phone call from the police station.
-There she learns that Sam had taken one of her students (who also is Saahil's friend) to a rave party.
+There she learns that Sam had taken one of her students (who is also Saahil's friend) to a rave party.
 Police had conducted a raid where she was caught, and Sam somehow escaped.
-Anita and Sam have a fight, and Sam being drunk, slaps Anita and leaves her.
-Saahil learns of the fight and goes and meets her.
+On arriving back home, Anita confronts Sam, in which they end up having a fight, and Sam, being drunk, slaps Anita and leaves her.
+Saahil learns about the fight and goes to meet her the next morning.
 Both reconcile.
 In the evening, he takes some home-made biryani to Anita's place to make her feel better, only to find Sam there, talking to Anita.
-He is again hurt, and leaves.
+He is again hurt and leaves.
 Anita sees him going.
 The next day, Anita goes to Saahil's place and meets his uncle and father.
 Upon seeing Saahil as he comes out to check who has come, she apologises to him and takes him out for a cup of coffee.
 Here, she tells him that things are finally over between her and Samuel, which turns Saahil's mood around.